Uber driver cited $250 in Miami for not speaking English

-MIAMI (AP) — An Uber driver has been cited $250 in Miami for not speaking English.
+MIAMI (AP) — An Uber driver was cited $250 in Miami for not speaking English, local officials said Monday.

-Miami-Dade officials say Carmen Hechavarria received a ticket after dropping off passengers at the Miami International Airport.
+After dropping off passengers at Miami International Airport, Carmen Hechavarria received a ticket for apparently breaking a county ordinance that says drivers of ride-hailing apps must “be able to communicate in the English language.”

-A county ordinance says drivers of ride-hailing apps must be able to communicate in English.
+Hechavarria, 54, appeared not to understand when an officer greeted her “good morning” on Sunday, according to an incident report from the Miami-Dade county aviation department.
+She speaks Spanish.

-Uber spokesman Javi Correoso said Monday the app allows people to communicate even if they don’t speak English.
-It is how foreign-language speakers and deaf drivers can sign up.
+Javi Correoso, an Uber spokesman, said the law doesn’t specify drivers should speak the language but only communicate.
+He said the app allows people to understand one another even if they speak different languages, which is how foreign-language speakers and deaf drivers can sign up.

 Most Read Stories